18F/unit-testing-node/_pages/components/middleware.md

     execute
       ✓ should receive a message and file an issue
       ✓ should ignore messages that do not match
-      ✓ should not file another issue for the same message when one is in progress
-      ✓ should not file another issue for the same message when one is already filed
-      ✓ should receive a message but fail to get reactions ✓ should get reactions but fail to file an issue ✓ should file an issue but fail to add a reaction
+      ✓ should not file another issue for the same message when one is in progress ✓ should not file another issue for the same message when one is already filed ✓ should receive a message but fail to get reactions ✓ should get reactions but fail to file an issue ✓ should file an issue but fail to add a reaction ✓ should catch and log unanticipated errors

-  13 passing (98ms)
+  14 passing (110ms)

-[17:27:26] Finished 'test' after 609 ms
+[19:16:07] Finished 'test' after 683 ms
 ```

 Now that you're all finished, compare your solutions to the code in